LiveHelperChat/doc/docs/development/quick-guide.md

 ```

 During development process make sure you disable network cache `Network -> Disable cache` in Chrome developer toolbar.

+## How to change back office style

+* Override styles
+* Compile them with steps from `Preparing production build`

+## Other usefull development links

 More usefull links